Skip to main content

 MHFA England® is the country’s leading provider of quality mental health training and the national authority on mental health first aid.

-As part of a wider digital transformation programme, we were commissioned to redesign MHFA England’s public-facing website – helping to better communicate their vision, mission and course expertise while significantly improving the course booking experience.
+As part of a wider digital transformation programme, we were commissioned to redesign and replatform MHFA England’s public-facing website – helping to better communicate their vision and mission and improve their course booking experience.

 Image of a person sitting, holding their mobile phone while looking at the mental health first aid england course finder website